 It was on a Thursday evening, 9th August 2012, when I went to a digs party off-campus with a couple of my friends.
 I had a vague plan of how I wanted to end it that night, of how I would kill myself (I’m not going to disclose what that entailed).
 This was a significant development since the last two attempts were a product of impulsiveness, usually under the influence of alcohol.
 They were spontaneous and embarrassingly bad.
 Including a time, when drunk, maudlin, and ready to jump, I passed out on the window sill of my dorm room.
 I woke up terrified like someone had just pulled me off the ledge.
 Terrified that – despite it being what I really wanted – I might have actually finally done it.
 Honestly, it was never about garnering the courage, depressed people don’t need courage.
 They have pain, and pain is sovereign.
-It’s not a matter of choosing between life or death, it’s choosing between two pains, one pain to cease the more unbearable, unfaltering, searing pain that holds a depressive hostage.
+It’s not a matter of choosing between life or death, it’s choosing between two pains.
+One a disaster to cease the more unbearable, unfaltering, searing pain that holds a depressive hostage.

 Dana and Pog were accompanying me.
-Dana was a virile young man of high cheekbones and strong jaws, in his blue eyes lurked a constant agitation which showed itself in spurts of reproof, and everyone cowered under the uniquely authoritative, morally imbued tone he wore even if they were of the same socio-economic status and age – people interpreted his crass assertiveness as a leadership quality rather than tyranny.
-Dana was an evangelical conservative despite signs of deterioration in the acutely secular, disenchanting environment of a university.
+Dana was a virile young man of high cheekbones and strong jaws, in his blue eyes lurked a constant agitation which showed itself in spurts of reproof.
+Everyone cowered under the uniquely authoritative, morally imbued tone he had even when they were of the same socio-economic status and age.
+People interpreted his crass assertiveness as a leadership quality rather than tyranny.
+Dana was an evangelical conservative despite signs that said otherwise.